 The nature of business is to produce and distribute sugar and other by-products.
-The first branch is located in Nampong district, Khon Kaen province with the maximum crushing capacity of 27,000 ton cane per day and the second branch is located in Wangsapung district, Loei province with the maximum crushing capacity of 16,000 ton cane per day.
+The first branch is located in Nampong district, Khon Kaen province with the maximum crushing capacity of 27,000 ton cane per day (under-construction to enhance maximum crushing capacity to 35,000 ton cane per day) and the second branch is located in Wangsapung district, Loei province with the maximum crushing capacity of 16,000 ton cane per day.
 Both of them have the capability to produce raw sugar, high pol sugar, white sugar and refined sugar.
 The company' headquarter is located at KSL Tower, Sriayudhya Road, Rajathevi, Bangkok.